 21. CD – Share Certificate of Deposit – Interest bearing note offered by banks, savings and loans, and credit unions.
-CDs are FDIC insured and provide interest on the investor’s money that is locked in for a certain term (usually three months to six years).
+CDs are NCUA insured (FDIC insures for banks) and provide interest on the investor’s money that is locked in for a certain term (usually three months to six years).

 22. Clear Title – A title to a property that is free of liens and legal questions concerning ownership